Undercoating

 Stop Electrolysis

-NH Oil Undercoating® stops electrolysis by disallowing the external circuit to be completed.
-NH Oil Undercoating is designed as a non-conductive material that also has a voltage drop of only 1/100th of a volt.
-After securing the connections, it can be used on electrical connections to prevent the “greening” of wires.
+NH Oil Undercoating® stops electrolysis by preventing the external circuit from completing.
+As a non-conductive material, it prevents wire greening and has a voltage drop of only 1/100th of a volt.

 Active Molecular Protective Film